MMapeke/NearMeApp/README.md

 ### 2. Screen Archetypes

-* Login Screen
-   * User can login
-* Registration Screen
+* Login Screen/ Registration Screen
-   * User can create a new account
+   * User can login/create new acct
 * Where you at Screen
     * User can choose btwn input location, or use curr location
 * List View